JuliusBrussee/ai-projects/README.md

 ### Current Projects:

 *   **[Basic 3D Village Builder](./projects/01-3D-Village-Builder/README.md):** A single HTML file game using Three.js, generated from a request for a simple 3D village building experience with specific core features.
+*   *   **[Basic 3D Wealth Disparity Display](./projects/03-Wealthy-Disparity-Visualizer/README.md):** A single HTML file using Three.js, generated from a request for a simple 3D display meant to display the wealth disparity in America using calculated block heights.

 ## How to Interpret Results